bloominstituteoftechnology/Sprint-Challenge--Algorithms/Short-Answer/Algorithms_Answers.md

 6) ELSE there are only 2 floors left AND the egg SURVIVES from the floor you throw it off of then j = the floor you are on + 1

+Runtime Complexity = O(log n) Logarithmic time.
+We are dividing the possibilities by half every time the code loops therefore increasing time performance.